 A normal, idle system should be mostly zeros across the board, sometimes with a few small bursts while data is being written, as in the screenshot below.

-If however, you run a disk-intensive utility like find, you’ll see its name and throughput listed clearly in iotop.
+If, however, you run a disk-intensive utility like find, you’ll see its name and throughput listed clearly in

-Now, you can easily find out what program is using your I/O (in this case I ran “find / -name chicken”), who ran it, the speed the data is being read, and more.
+Now you can easily find out which program is using your I/O, who ran it, the speed the data is being read, and more.

-While there are many things that can potentially cause system slowness those three things (CPU, RAM, and disk I/O) are behind the vast majority of performance problems.
-Using the tools described here won’t solve your performance problem, but they’ll make the cause of the problem a whole lot easier to find.
+While there are many things that can potentially cause system slowness, CPU, RAM, and disk I/O are behind the vast majority of performance problems.
+Using the methods described here will help you determine the cause of your performance problems and how you can fix them.